 HOW TO ORDER

-Paypal link below accepts all major credit cards for orders within the continental USA: Current wait time is two weeks to ship.
+Paypal link below accepts all major credit cards for orders within the continental USA: Current wait time is approximately one week to ship.
 For all other orders or questions, please email [email protected]

 Hot Mod V2